MateoVillamizarChaparro/MateoVillamizarChaparro.github.io/publications.md

     {::options parse_block_html="false" /}

   - {::options parse_block_html="true" /}
-    <details><summary markdown="span"> Educational integration of forced migrants in Chile **with** Christian Blanco and [Francisco Meneses](https://fjmenese.github.io/). *Working Paper* </summary>
+    <details><summary markdown="span"> Why Student Aid Matters?
+Roadblocks to the Transition into Higher Education  for Forced Migrants in Chile **with** Christian Blanco and [Francisco Meneses](https://fjmenese.github.io/). [*World Bank Working Paper 10104*](http://documents.worldbank.org/curated/en/099321006232214741/pdf/IDU098e3e45807dbf0416d0b96c006008f32a01a.pdf)    </summary>
     <p> <sub>
     **Abstract:** Education is a powerful tool for social mobility and cultural integration.
-However, it is one of the largest hurdles for migrants and particularly for forcefully displaced migrants given their more vulnerable condition and the lack of resources to pay for private education.
-In this paper we explore when do of the gaps between migrants and natives appear in Chile, a country who provides free education for newcomers in public schools.
-We use administrative data sets for all students in the Chilean educational system and follow students between years 2017 and 2018.
-Moreover, we use a research discontinuity design around the cut-off for financial aid to tertiary education to investigate if access to financial aid generates incentives for forced migrants to enroll in tertiary education.
-We confirm previous findings that show that migrants have lower advancement and enrollment rates when compared to natives at every school level.
-We find that financial aid application is a major roadblock for migrants students to access higher education.
-Furthermore, we find suggestive evidence that migrants in general education schools who register for financial aid tend to increase their higher educational enrollment, while this effect is not significant for migrants in the vocational track.
+However, it is one of the largest hurdles for migrants—particularly for forcefully displaced migrants, given their more vulnerable condition and lack of resources to pay for private education.
+This paper explores educational gaps between migrants and natives in Chile, a country that provides free public education to newcomers.
+The paper analyzes an administrative data set that includes all students in the Chilean educational system and follows students from 2017 to 2018.
+Using a research discontinuity design around the cut-off for financial aid to tertiary education, this paper investigates whether access to financial aid generates incentives for forced migrants to enroll in tertiary education.
+This research confirms previous findings that show that migrants have lower advancement and enrollment rates than natives at every school level.
+Moreover, it f inds that financial aid applications constitute a major roadblock preventing migrant students from accessing higher education.
+Furthermore, the paper presents suggestive evidence showing that the interaction between the type of school (vocational vs. technical) and the migrant condition affects applications for financial aid.
     </sub> </p>
     </details>
     {::options parse_block_html="false" /}

-### Work in Progress
-  - Saludos a la bandera y la conexión electoral.
-  - DDR and ex-combatant well-being **with** Javier Cardenas and [Juan F. Tellez](https://juanftellez.com/).
-  - Property Rights and Deforestation in the Brazilian Amazon **with** Marcelo Gonçalves and Sofía Calderón
-  - District Selection and Racial Identity **with** Cristina Echeverri-Pineda

 ### Publications in other media